Big 12 Conference

 November 21, 2009

 Oklahoma switched from white helmets to crimson ones for the 1966 season, which also marked the debut of the traditional interlocking "OU" logo, which was "rounder" in shape for the first season than the "block" version which appeared the following year and has been used ever since.
-There have been some minor changes to the logo during the intervening years.
+There have been some minor changes to the logo during the subsequent years.

 OKLAHOMA STATE